Real-Filament/real_filament_profiles/README.md

 This git repository is dedicated to sharing slicing software printing profiles for Real filament products.
 For more information on Real filament products see https://real-filament.com

-# Cura profiles
+## Cura profiles

+The download contains a subfolder Cura with profiles compatible with Ultimaker Cura software.
 To install profiles in Cura follow these steps.
 First open the material preferences dialog:

 ![cura_installation_1](https://user-images.githubusercontent.com/2556592/124265668-51ade580-db36-11eb-8893-b2c32edef6de.png)